What Is a Cystic Hygroma?

 A cystic hygroma is a rare type of cyst that babies can get, usually in their head or neck, if their lymphatic system gets blocked while it’s growing.
 (This system helps filter out harmful things, including germs.)
 Doctors often find cystic hygromas before a baby is born.

 Only one in 8,000 babies is born with this kind of cyst.
 Some of them may also have certain birth defects.
-So if your baby has a cystic hygroma, your doctor will probably recommend tests to check for that.
+So if your baby has a cystic hygroma, your doctor will probably suggest tests to check for other problems.
 But some babies born with a cystic hygroma are healthy.

 Sometimes these cysts go away on their own.
-If not, it’s important to get surgery to remove a cystic hygroma so that it doesn’t harm nearby areas of the body, become infected, or make your baby uncomfortable as he or she grows.
+If not, it’s important to get surgery to remove a cystic hygroma so it doesn’t harm nearby areas of the body, become infected, or make your baby uncomfortable as they grow.